DarkMode49/DarkMode49/README.md

 <br>
 <i>Birth 2003</i>

-As a Senior Cross-platform, developer, I have proven and solid experience in mobile app development.
-Over 6 years of deep mobile app development experience.
+As a Senior Cross-platform developer, I have proven and solid experience in mobile app development.
+Over 6 years of deep cross-platform development experience.
 In addition to the experience of implementing projects such as webrtc, Online-taxi App, hiring jobs App, etc.
 Whether you just need capable manpower, need to hire someone for a one-off or long term task, or want a brand